georgyorgy1/astarotte/README.md

 2. Edit config_example.json and save it as config.json
 3. Create SQLite DB (see schema.sql)
 4. Start by typing "python3 astarotte.py" in a terminal or in cmd.exe

+&nbsp;
+Existing bugs:
+- Bot does not use the prefix stated in config.json